aboutus

 IRS COST – IN – WATER DEPLETION PROGRAM

-2015 was the 14th year the Llano Estacado Underground Water Conservation District participated in the IRS cost-in-water depletion program.
+2023-2024 was the 22nd year the Llano Estacado Underground Water Conservation District participated in the IRS cost-in-water depeltion program.
 This program benefits irrigated landowners who have experienced a cash loss due to declining water levels.
-The program was considered a success, as 51 landowner requests were processed.
+28 landowner requests were processed.

 LLANOESTACADOUWCD.ORG

 The District has developed and maintains a web site.
 The site provides education and information for District constituents, as well as people state-wide.
-The web site can be accessible from the Texas Alliance of Groundwater District’s web site and is linked from various water district web sites.
-General information, hydrologic maps, rainfall information, newsletters, rules, management plan and district program descriptions are available on the site.
-In this fiscal year there were a total of 2709 visitors to the web site.
+The web site can be accessible from the Texas Alliance of Groundwater District's web site and is linked from various water district web sites.
+General information, hydrologic maps, rainfall information, rules, management plan and district program descriptions are available on the site.

 FLOWMETER PROGRAM